Lisa Vanderpump On Eden’s Motives: Did Someone Influence Eden’s Perception Of Kim?

 “I ask you this: Is Eden’s perception and judgement of Kim Richards formed from the brief amount of time at two social situations?
 Or is it a judgement that has been brewed, construed by an interference from a person who has an axe to grind?”
 Lisa Vanderpump questions in her Bravo blog, revealing that she thinks that Eden’s perception of Kim may have been influenced by none other than Kim Richards.

 What do you think of Lisa Vanderpump talking about Kyle behind her back?
-Do you think Lisa managed to protect her friend, while being friendly with Eden?
+Do you think Lisa managed to protect her friend while being friendly with Eden?

 [Featured Image by Rich Polk/Getty Images for Point Foundation]